CSXL/citrine/README.md

-# citrine
+# Citrine

-Vertically stacked accounting in the CLI.
+Vertically integrated accounting in the CLI.